Crypto hedge fund Three Arrows Capital considers asset sales, bailout - WSJ

 The crypto market has suffered heavy losses, with companies such as Coinbase COIN.O, Gemini, Blockfi and Crypto.com laying off thousands of employees, as investors sell risky assets in a rising interest rate environment.

-The ten-year old hedge fund, founded by Su Zhu and Kyle Davies, has hired legal and financial advisers to help it work out a solution for its investors and lenders, according to the report, which cited the company's founders. https://on.wsj.com/3mUHpWT
+On Thursday, the Financial Times reported that Three Arrows Capital failed to meet margin calls last weekend.

-"The Terra-Luna situation caught us very much off guard," Davies said, according to Wall Street Journal, adding that Three Arrows invested about $200 million in Luna.
+The 10-year-old hedge fund, founded by Su Zhu and Kyle Davies, has hired legal and financial advisers to help work out a solution for investors and lenders, according to the Wall Street Journal, which quoted the founders. https://on.wsj.com/3mUHpWT

 Cryptocurrency markets were rocked last month by the spectacular collapse of terraUSD and its sister token luna after the stablecoin lost its peg to the dollar.